|

 One of

-the educational theme at the Refuge, is that while predators are a key component in
+the educational themes at the Refuge, is that while predators are a key component in

 our natural environment, our understanding of predators is skewed,